Tawhirimātea represents qualities of the wind; changeable, gentle, fresh, brisk, and stormy.

-Wendy from DOC visited and spoke to the students about pests in our forests.
-She helped the students to set up tracking tunnels so they could see if they had any of these pests at their school.
+The school also received a visit from Wendy from DOC, who spoke to the students about the different predators in our forests.
+She helped the students to set up tracking tunnels so they could see if they had any of these predator animals at their school.

 The tracking tunnels have a long white piece of cardboard inside them, and a dab of peanut butter to tempt the pests to visit.
 A patch of black ink in the middle of the cardboard means that any visitors leave their foot or body prints on the white cardboard, and the students can then use these prints to figure out which creatures have been through.